 Focusing too much on ‘cultural diversity’: this approach recognises the need to respect, accommodate and celebrate different cultures and traditions but does not address racial prejudice and discrimination.
 The organisation will fail to take steps to tackle disproportionate under- or over- representation in access to services or employment or address racism head-on, even denying racism exists because of the positives.

-- Courtesy such as handshaking and use of eye-contact (may be perceived as aggressive and no eye contact is showing politeness and respect rather than shyness or avoidance).
+- Courtesy such as handshaking and use of eye-contact (direct eye contact may be perceived as aggressive by some cultures and no eye contact is showing politeness and respect rather than shyness or avoidance).

 - Presence of members of the opposite sex.
 Male workers should check if it is appropriate to visit a female service user on their own, for example.